DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

  ![Image shows the navigation menu](../images/scrn_deploy_resnav_icp.jpg)

 4. Click /Miniloan\_ServiceRuleset/1.0 to view the details of the ruleset in the Ruleset View.
-The status of the ruleset is enabled, which indicates that ruleset can be run:
+The status of the ruleset is enabled, which indicates that the ruleset can be run:

  ![Image shows details details of the ruleset](../images/scrn_deploy_view_icp.jpg)